 Since the 2018 Farm Bill removed hemp from the controlled substances list, industry stakeholders have demanded more regulation.

 Despite the lack of federal guidance, CBD manufacturers, suppliers, and retailers have little choice but to plan for a more regulated marketplace, whether it’s this year or next.
 And it’s not just a piecemeal collection of competing state laws that dictate the space in the absence of federal leadership that threatens consumer safety – it’s a glaring lack of meticulous testing and safety requirements.
 And it will probably get worse before it gets better: CBA reports that 135 CBD bills are working their way through 38 state legislatures this year.

 But it’s only a matter of time before Congress or the U.S. Food and Drug Administration (FDA) steps up.
 Once that federal guidance emerges, industry stakeholders must be ready to adjust accordingly, especially when managing label claims.
 In addition, companies must prepare today for tomorrow’s regulations by maintaining good manufacturing processes (GMPs), supporting robust quality processes, and building a transparent supply chain.

-You won’t want to miss our upcoming webinar with Maggie Cowee, economist, author, and cannabis consultant at Cowee Consulting, as she walks us through the ambiguous CBD regulatory landscape.
-She’ll offer insight on realistic regulatory timelines, tips on navigating the hemp supply chain, and highlight risk considerations for food, beverage, and dietary supplement companies trying to capitalize on this growing trend.
-Register here today.
+You don’t want to miss our on-demand webinar with Maggie Cowee, economist, author, and cannabis consultant at Cowee Consulting, as she walked us through the ambiguous CBD regulatory landscape.
+She offered insight on realistic regulatory timelines, tips on navigating the hemp supply chain, and highlight risk considerations for food, beverage, and dietary supplement companies trying to capitalize on this growing trend.
+Check it out here.